bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 3: No, it doesn't work on any of the public ones that I've seen.

 Speaker 0: Too bad.
-Oh, and [Redacted] mentioned getting feedback on LNPrototest on the mailing list.
+Oh, and [redacted] mentioned getting feedback on LNPrototest on the mailing list.
 Well, maybe we can do that quickly.

 Speaker 10: Oh, yeah, I'm pretty happy to do that.
 We are in the process to rewrite LNPrototest to make this a little bit more nice to read, basically.
 I was curious if some other implementation tried to implement LNPrototest runner and give up because it was too messy.

-Speaker 0: Yeah, we regularly said we would, but then every time we said we would, either [Redacted], [Redacted], or someone else said: Oh, but let me write some more documentation to help you know what you actually have to do.
+Speaker 0: Yeah, we regularly said we would, but then every time we said we would, either [redacted], [redacted], or someone else said: Oh, but let me write some more documentation to help you know what you actually have to do.
 And then, we've always just never came back to it.
 So, we never did anything, but we would really like to do something to get compatibility with the LNPrototest, but we've never actually done it.
 So, feel free to rewrite whatever you want.
 I don't know if LDK or LND has played with LNPrototest, but I think they haven't either.

 Speaker 10: Yeah, no, with LDK, I arrived to a prototype, but LDK is easy because you need to build your node, right?
 So, at some point, it is pretty easy to support the LDK.
 I am also in the process to write some documentation on how to write a runner for it.
 Basically, what I think some implementation is missing — some way to pass custom key to the node to the lightning node.
 For instance, if a LNPrototest want specific channel key, private key, because we make some calculation on what we expect in the test.
 At least on the LDK side, I had some trouble to support the planar decay.

 Speaker 0: Sounds good.

 Speaker 1: Cool.
-I'm sorry, [Redacted], I haven't reviewed your rework, but it's on my to-do list.
+I'm sorry, [redacted], I haven't reviewed your rework, but it's on my to-do list.

 Speaker105: Yeah, now I am working on the way, how to chaining part of the spec, right?
 If you want write the connection integration test, and then you want to use the same code to do the funding channel, I am working on this way to chaining previous test.

 Speaker 1: The main purpose for LNPrototest is testing cases that never happen.
 So, it's sending invalid packets, sending odd messages that aren't spec'd, stuff like that.
 That's been the main use for us.
 Not so much testing the normal happy cases, but testing things that never happen.
 Sending TLVs that you don't expect and things like that.
 That are harder to test in a black box testing way.
 So, I made it really hard to write this.
 Sorry.